 Soundbars are a great choice for a home theater.
 They are compact and stylish, and they are better than ever in terms of quality.
-When it comes to placement, they can sit on the mantle or bolt to the wall just like the TV, but why not take it to the next level and mount it to your TV?
+When it comes to placement, they can sit on the mantle or bolt to the wall just like the TV (our guide), but why not take it to the next level and mount it to your TV?
 Here's how:

 Mounting a soundbar to a TV isn't a difficult process, but it's important to make sure that you are setting yourself up for success from the beginning.
 You'll want to purchase a great soundbar-to-TV bracket and then ensure the bracket fits your components properly.